Newark, New Jersey: Religion

 0.6% of Christians are members of the Latter Day Saint movement, followed by Lutherans (0.2%).
 3.0% of the city's Christian populace were of other Christian denominations including the Eastern and Oriental Orthodox churches, Independent sacramental churches, the Jehovah's Witnesses, non-denominational Protestants, and the United Church of Christ.
 The largest Eastern Orthodox jurisdictions in Newark include the Greek Orthodox Archdiocese of America (Ecumenical Patriarchate) and the Diocese of New York and New Jersey (Orthodox Church in America).
 The largest Oriental Orthodox bodies include the Coptic Orthodox Church of Alexandria and Ethiopian Orthodox Tewahedo Church.

 Judaism and Islam were tied as the second-largest religious community (3.0%).
-Up to 1967, Jewish Americans formed a substantial portion of the middle class.
-As of 2020, Orthodox, Conservative, and Reform Judaism were the most prevalent denominations affiliated with in Newark and suburban communities.
-Sunni, Shia, and Ahmadiyya Muslims are the largest Islamic denominational demographic, though some Muslims in the area may be Quranists.
+Up until 1967, Jewish Americans formed a substantial portion of the middle class.
+Currently, Sunni, Shia and Ahmadiyya Muslims are the largest Islamic denominational demographic, though some Muslims in the area may be Quranists.
 Most Sunni mosques are members of the Islamic Society of North America.
 The Nation of Islam had a former mosque in Newark presided by Louis Farrakhan.

 A little over 1.2% practiced an eastern religion including Sikhism, Hinduism, and Buddhism.
-There are at least 10 Hindu temples in Newark's surrounding area.
 The remainder of Newark was spiritual but not religious, agnostic, deistic, or atheist, though some Newarkers identified with neo-pagan religions including Wicca and other smaller new religious movements.
-There is one Wiccan group in the city.
-Devotees of Santa Muerte are also in the city.
-Followers of afrodiasporic religions live in the city and surrounding area, primarily practicing Haitian Vodou or Santeria.